Trading Attention, Not Charts

 How this changes your behavior

-You are not competing with charts.
-You are competing for timing within attention cycles.
+You're not competing with charts.
+You're competing for timing within attention cycles.

 When attention and structure align early, risk is lowest.
 When they align late, risk is highest.